 Will your desired school accept the IELTS Indicator?
 Possibly!
-The IELTS Indicator is not as widely acknowledged as the standard IELTS.
-Although, the IELTS Indicator results will get you into a variety of colleges.
-If the institutions you’re applying to are on the list of those who accept the IELTS Indicator, this exam is fit for you.
+The test is not as widely acknowledged as the standard IELTS.
+Although, these results will get you into a variety of colleges.
+If the institutions you’re applying to are on the list of those who accept it, then this exam is fit for you.
 Remember to check this list on a regular basis, since it has been growing rapidly since its first release.
 Remember to double-check with your school’s admissions office to see that they accept the IELTS Indicator.

 What Is The IELTS Indicator Test?